thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

+> If you're using [IdentityDbContext](https://msdn.microsoft.com/en-us/library/microsoft.aspnet.identity.entityframework.identitydbcontext(v=vs.108).aspx) instead of DbContext,
+you should inherit from class `AuditIdentityDbContext`.

 ## How it works
 The library intercepts calls to `SaveChanges` / `SaveChangesAsync` methods on the `DbContext` and generates detailed audit logs.